samb12343/Project_1/README.md

 ## Basis
 We are a team hired by a small oil company to see the benefits of integrating blockchain into the company software replacing their ledger and use of contracts to see if they should utilize this "new" technology.

-We created collected and cleaned the data laying out the benefits of adf
+We created collected and cleaned the data laying out the benefits of implementing blockchain.

 ## Data